Markonis/markonis.github.io/_posts/2016-05-03-functional-programmers-toolbox.markdown

 - A list of things
 - A function that takes **one argument**

-What it does is that it goes through all the elements of the list, applies the given function to each element, saves the result, and then builds a new list from those results.
+What it does is that it goes through all the elements of the list, applies the given function to each element, saves the result, and then **returns a new list** from those results.

 #### For Example: